 - evaluate the applicant's risk as an electronic filer.

 We may deny someone permission to participate if our screening reveals a history of tax fraud or tax evasion.
 Subsection 150.1(2) of the Income Tax Act gives us the authority to evaluate prospective and existing electronic filers.

-An applicant/participant who meets and continues to meet the following criteria may electronically file income tax returns and access the System for Electronic Notification of Debt (SEND), provided he or she has:
+An applicant/participant who meets and continues to meet the following criteria may electronically file income tax returns, provided he or she has:

 - not been convicted under the Income Tax Act or the Excise Tax Act or an income tax act of a